ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7240v2/overview.md

 sidebar_label: Product Overview
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK7240V2/RAK7240CV2 WisGate Edge Prime

 Thank you for choosing **RAK7240V2/RAK7240CV2 WisGate Edge Prime** in your awesome IoT Project! 🎉 To help you get started, we have provided you with all the necessary information for your product.

 **Product documentation**

 * [Quick Start Guide](/product-categories/wisgate/rak7240v2/quickstart/)
 * [LoRaWAN Network Server Guide](/product-categories/wisgate/rak7240v2/lorawan-network-server-guide/)
 * [Datasheet](/product-categories/wisgate/rak7240v2/datasheet/)

-For more related tutorials, you can refer to <a href="https://docs.rakwireless.com/product-categories/wisgate/rak7240v2/quickstart/#tutorials" target="_blank">Quick Start Guide &gt;Tutorials</a>.
+For more related tutorials, you can refer to <a href="https://docs.rakwireless.com/product-categories/wisgate/rak7240v2/quickstart/#tutorials" target="_blank">Quick Start Guide >Tutorials</a>.

 **Resources**